Wedding of King Frederik X of Denmark and Mary Donaldson

 photo: Zimbio

 The wedding ceremony took place on May 14, 2004, at 4 pm at the Copenhagen Cathedral (Church of Our Lady).
-Following the arrival of the royal guests, the Donaldson family and Queen Margrethe and Prince Henrik, the bride made her entrance to Handel’s ‘Zadok the Priest’.
+Following the arrival of the royal guests, the Donaldson family, Queen Margrethe and Prince Henrik, the bride made her entrance to Handel’s ‘Zadok the Priest’.
 Following the service, the couple proceeded by carriage through the streets of Copenhagen to Amalienborg Palace.
 There, they appeared on the balcony with their parents, to the cheers of the crowds gathered below.
 A sea of Danish and Australian flags greeted them.
 Following the balcony appearance, they proceeded to Fredensborg Palace by car for the wedding banquet.

 The Wedding Banquet